If your community is within .5 miles of wildland, you live in the wildland-urban interface.

 As you may have guessed, the WUI is the zone of transition between wild and human occupied land.
 As it is human for us to forget, the natural landscape takes no fire precautions, especially in the summer when the temperatures go up.
-Thousands of acres of highly flammable material surrounds the WUI, capable of creating ember attacks on buildings even ones with defensible space (as you may know, a fire-resistant vent is good for defense against ember attacks).
+Millions of acres of highly flammable material surrounds the WUI in California alone, capable of creating ember attacks on buildings even ones with defensible space (as you may know, a fire-resistant vent is good for defense against ember attacks).

 Are we advocating staying away from the WUI?
 Absolutely not!